OdinVerst/trybrew/src/content/recipes/en/chemex/locus-01.md

 1. Put the kettle on 85.

-2. Put the filter in the Kemex.
+2. Put the filter in the Chemex.

 3. Weigh 30.5gr coffee, wet, grind for 7, remove excess.